 Tuning Parameters

 When using XGBoost for regression tasks, several key parameters can be fine-tuned to optimize model performance (XGBoost Developers, 2022).
 It's important to note that this overview is not exhaustive of all tuning parameters available in XGBoost; rather, it is a short summary of some of the most impactful parameters to consider when optimizing regression models.
 The learning rate determines how quickly the model learns patterns, with smaller values allowing for more cautious learning to reduce overconfidence and potential overfitting.
-The maximum depth sets how complex each decision tree can be by limiting the number of splits, with deeper trees capturing more intricate patterns but risking overfitting.
+The maximum depth sets how complex each decision tree is by limiting the number of splits, with deeper trees capturing more intricate patterns but risking overfitting.
 “Minimum child weight” sets the amount of data required in a leaf node before further splitting, promoting simpler, less complex trees.
 For each tree, only a random subset of the predictor variables is made available to the model, and the size of this subset is a tuning parameter denoted colsample_bytree in XGBoost.
 Furthermore, a threshold on the magnitude of improvement required for making a new split is controlled by the parameter “gamma”.
 Finally, only a random subset of the training data is used when fitting each tree, and the size of this subset is controlled by the parameter “subsample”.
 Together, these parameters help balance the model's ability to learn complex patterns with its ability to generalize well to new, unseen data.

-In conclusion, the application of machine learning techniques, particularly XGBoost, offers a powerful methodology for modeling complex interactions complex interactions between variables predicting an outcome of interest.
+In conclusion, the application of machine learning techniques, particularly XGBoost, offers a powerful methodology for modeling complex interactions between variables to predict an outcome of interest.
 This approach provides a robust framework for integrating diverse data types, such as neuroimaging, behavioral, and demographic variables.
 By using the collective strengths of multiple models, boosted ensembles surpass the predictive capabilities of single decision trees and linear models, effectively managing intricate relationships in high-dimensional data.
 This integration of computational tools with clinical insights holds promise for refining diagnostic criteria and enhancing personalized intervention strategies for OCD, paving the way for more precise and effective treatment approaches.

 The present study